MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 ## Prerequisites

-Visual Studio Code checks all prerequisites in the process of debug actions:
+Teams Toolkit checks all the following prerequisites in the debug process:

-* Node.js is installed, applicable for project types, such as tab without Azure functions, tab with Azure functions ( versions 10, 12, **14 (recommended)**), bot and messaging extensions,  versions 10, 12, **14 (recommended)**, 16.
+* Node.js, applicable for project types, such as tab without Azure functions, tab with Azure functions, bot and messaging extensions,  versions 10, 12, **14 (recommended)**, 16.

+> [!NOTE]
+> Install Node.js LTS version 10, 12, **14 (recommended)**, 16 for tab without Azure functions, bot and messaging extensions and for tab with Azure functions version 10, 12, **14 (recommended)**.

-* Signed in to M365 account, the Teams toolkit prompts you to sign in to Microsoft 365 account, if you haven't signed in.
+* Microsoft 365 account valid credentials, the Teams toolkit prompts you to sign in to Microsoft 365 account, if you haven't signed in.

-* Ngrok binary version 2.3 is installed, applicable for bot, messaging extension.
-If Ngrok is not installed or the version doesn't match the requirement, the Teams toolkit installs Ngrok NPM package `ngrok@4.2.2` in `~/.fx/bin/ngrok`. </br> • The Ngrok binary is managed by Ngrok NPM package in `/.fx/bin/ngrok/node modules/ngrok/bin`.
+* Ngrok binary version 2.3, applicable for bot and messaging extension.
+If Ngrok is not installed or the version doesn't match the requirement, the Teams toolkit installs Ngrok NPM package `ngrok@4.2.2` in `~/.fx/bin/ngrok`.
+The Ngrok binary is managed by Ngrok NPM package in `/.fx/bin/ngrok/node modules/ngrok/bin`.

 * Azure Functions Core Tools version 3, applicable for Azure functions.
-If Azure Functions Core Tools is not installed or the version doesn't match the requirement, the Teams toolkit installs Azure Functions Core Tools NPM package, azure-functions-core-tools@3 for **Windows** and for **macOs** in  `~/.fx/bin/func`. </br> • The Azure Functions Core Tools NPM package in  `~/.fx/bin/func/node_modules/azure-functions-core-tools/bin` manages Azure Functions Core Tools binary.
+If Azure Functions Core Tools is not installed or the version doesn't match the requirement, the Teams toolkit installs Azure Functions Core Tools NPM package, azure-functions-core-tools@3 for **Windows** and for **macOs** in  `~/.fx/bin/func`.
+The Azure Functions Core Tools NPM package in  `~/.fx/bin/func/node_modules/azure-functions-core-tools/bin` manages Azure Functions Core Tools binary.
 For Linux, the local debug terminates.

-* .NET Core SDK version [Use the following .NET Core versions:](#use-the-following-net-core-versions), applicable for Azure functions.
-If .NET Core SDK is not installed or the version  doesn't match the requirement, the toolkit installs .NET Core SDK for Windows and macOS in `~/.fx/bin/dotnet`.</br> • For Linux, the local debug terminates.
+* .NET Core SDK version [use the following .NET Core versions:](#use-the-following-net-core-versions), applicable for Azure functions.
+If .NET Core SDK is not installed or the version  doesn't match the requirement, the toolkit installs .NET Core SDK for Windows and macOS in `~/.fx/bin/dotnet`.
+For Linux, the local debug terminates.

 * Development certificate.
 If the development certificate for localhost is not installed for tab in Windows or macOS, the Teams toolkit prompts you to install it.